metafacture/metafacture-tutorial/docs/08_Harvest_data_with_OAI-PMH.md

 retain("_id","title","creator[]","date")
 ```

-Now you can run an ETL process (extract, transform, load) with this worklflow:
+Now you can run an ETL process (extract, transform, load) with this worklflow, we use `json-to-elasticsearch-bulk` to prepare the output for elastic search indexing:

 ```text
 "https://lib.ugent.be/oai"